R-T-B/TimberbornTerrainGenerator/README.md

 That said yes we consider performance a priority issue.
 See this ticket:  https://github.com/R-T-B/TimberbornTerrainGenerator/issues/3

+As of December 2022, we consider the performance issue solved.

 # Installation
 In order to install the mod follow the instructions from BepInEx website: https://docs.bepinex.dev/articles/user_guide/installation/index.html